r0gue-io/PSP34/README.md

 **Note that both the implementation and the psp34 standard are under development and are subjected to change.
 Not production-ready as of yet.**

-PSP34 is a non-fungible token standard for WebAssembly smart contracts running on blockchains based on the [Substrate][substrate] framework.
+PSP34 is a non-fungible token standard for RISCV smart contracts running on blockchains based on the [Substrate][substrate] framework.
 It is an equivalent of Ethereum's [ERC-721][erc721].
 The definition of the PSP34 standard can be found [here][psp34].

 This repository contains a simple, minimal implementation of the PSP34 token in [ink!][ink] programming language.